shulai/qonda/docs/guide.rst

 be found in the reference.

-Attributes can hold simple values like unicode strings or integers, or any object, if no formatter if available the adapter will use unicode() to get a proper value.
+Attributes can hold simple values like unicode strings or integers, or any object, if no formatter is provided the adapter will use unicode() to get a proper value.

 Adapters support composition too.
 So, you could also do the following and the